On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Results on Stability and Incentive Compatibility

-It is easy to see that $m_1$ would like to be matched to $w_2$ integrally, i.e. for the given stable fractional matching algorithm to choose value $\alpha=1$.
+It is easy to see that $m_1$ will need to be matched to $w_2$ integrally, i.e. for the given stable fractional matching algorithm to choose utility $\alpha=1$.
 Let the algorithm choose $\alpha=c<1$. $m_1$ can now misreport his preferences as shown in Figure \ref{subfig:nodsicb} with $x\in [1,3)$.
-Under this instance, the only fractional matchings stable are $\mu_\alpha$ for $\alpha \in [\frac{x-1}{2},1]$.
-Thus, if a given algorithm to chooses some $\alpha=c<1$, has an incentive to misreport his preferences as shown in Figure 2b with $x>2c+1$, giving him strictly higher utility.
+Under this instance, the only stable fractional matchings are $\mu_\alpha$ for $\alpha \in \left[\frac{x-1}{2},1\right]$.
+Thus, if a given algorithm chooses some $\alpha=c<1$, there is an incentive for $m_1$ to misreport his preferences as shown in Figure 2b with $x>2c+1$, giving him strictly higher utility.
 Similarly, $w_1$ would like to be matched integrally to $m_1$.
-Thus, she can misreport her preferences as in Figure \ref{subfig:nodsicc} to ensure that she receives higher utility whenever the algorithm chooses a value of $\alpha>0$.
+Thus, she can misreport her preferences as in Figure \ref{subfig:nodsicc} to ensure that she receives higher utility whenever the algorithm chooses a utility of $\alpha>0$.

 Thus no mechanism resulting in a stable fractional matching can be incentive compatible for all the agents when there are no restrictions on the input instances. \end{proof}